 Anyone with a phone knows how bad the level of spamming and downright fraudulent calls has become.
-When we talk about unwanted, annoying calls, a lot of people just think of telemarketing and robodialing – the use of an automated dialing system by marketing / sales folks to reach as many potential customers as possible.
+When we talk about unwanted, annoying calls, a lot of people just think of telemarketing and robodialing – the use of an automated dialing system by marketing and sales folks to reach as many potential customers as possible.
 But Caller ID “spoofers” are far worse, and typically used in combination with robodialing to increase the volume.

 You know the ones.
 A local number pops up and you think, “It’s not in my list of contacts but it could be the kid’s school.
 I’d better answer it”; then you get someone in the Philippines selling…well…just about anything.
 In many cases, the Caller ID might claim to be someone else, such as the FBI or IRS.